cisco/mindmeld/source/userguide/intent_classifier.rst

     'length': {}
    }

 To retrain the classifier with the updated feature set, pass in the :data:`my_features` dictionary as an argument to the :data:`features` parameter of the :meth:`fit` method.
-This trains the intent classification model with our new feature extraction settings, while continuing to use Workbench defaults for model type (logistic regression) and hyperparameter selection.
+This trains the intent classification model with our new feature extraction settings, while continuing to use MindMeld defaults for model type (logistic regression) and hyperparameter selection.

 .. code-block:: python